wilsonmar/wilsonmar.github.io/_posts/2021-06-12-chaos-engineering.md

 Chaos Engineering is an <strong>investment</strong> in moving from a reactive to <strong>proactive</strong> approach to reliability engineering.

-Instead of waiting for an outage to "see what happens", it involves conducting <strong>experiments</strong> to expose systemic weaknesses do not become aberrant behaviors in production.
+Instead of waiting for an outage to "see what happens", it involves conducting <strong>experiments</strong> to expose systemic weaknesses that do not become aberrant behaviors in production.

 <a name="Security"></a>

 ## Security Chaos Engineering

-<a target="_blank" href="https://www.youtube.com/watch?v=hfSN_gApNmw" title="by Mitigant">VIDEO</a> compares traditonal Audit and Test (aka Red/Blue/Purple Team) against modern Chaos Engineering:
+<a target="_blank" href="https://www.youtube.com/watch?v=hfSN_gApNmw" title="by Mitigant">VIDEO</a> compares traditional Audit and Test (aka Red/Blue/Purple Team) against modern Chaos Engineering:

 <table border="1" cellpadding="4" cellspacing="0">
 <tr valign="top" align="left"><th> Factor </th><th> Test/Audit </th><th> Chaos Engineering